paolaescamilla/kickstarter-analysis/README.md

 The categories of campaigns that were most successful were theater and music, followed by film & video and technology.
 ![Parent Category Outcomes](https://user-images.githubusercontent.com/78698456/108595290-16600680-734d-11eb-8635-d6cbc60644b2.png)

 The countries that supported most if her campaigns were the United States and Great Britain.
-The Great Britain gave Louise more successful campagins in the parent category theater while the US showed more diversity and contributed highly to theater, film & videoo and music.
+The Great Britain gave Louise more successful campagins in the parent category theater while the US showed more diversity and contributed highly to theater, film & video and music.

 ![Parent Category by Outcome in US and GB](https://user-images.githubusercontent.com/78698456/108595318-3a234c80-734d-11eb-89ce-109a04708602.png)